What is an evidence base?

 The studies, strategies, programmes and statistics that make up the evidence base are crucial to producing a robust Local Plan.

-What makes up the Local Plan review evidence base?
+What makes up the new Local Plan evidence base?

 A number of studies that were undertaken to aid the preparation of the current Local Plan are still relevant to the new Local Plan.
 These can be found on our Adopted Local Plan Evidence documents.